devanshchaudhary102003/BridgeLabz-Training/README.md

 ## 📅 Date: 15 January 2025

 ### 📘 Topic
-- Continue Solve Previous Project Based On **Address Book Problem** And Completer All the UC.
+- Continue Solve Previous Project Based On **Address Book Problem** And Completed All the UC.
 - Solved One Scenario-Based Questions on **BrowserBuddy – Tab History Manager (Doubly Linked List + Stack)**

+---

+## 📅 Date: 16 January 2025

+### 📘 Topic
+- Solved One Scenario-Based Questions on **Traffic Manager** And By Solve it using DSA Concepts,OOPS and Core c#.In DSA we use Circular Linked List,
+- Solved One Scenario-Based Questions on **Book Shelf** And By Solve it using DSA Concepts,OOPS and Core c#.
+In DSA we use Linked List, HashMap.